 Housing density describes how intensively an urban area is developed and it is measured as the number of dwellings in a given area.

-The Greater Newcastle Metropolitan Plan focuses on delivering housing in existing urban areas close to public transport, jobs, and open spaces to accommodate the needs of our ageing population and growing smaller households.
-The Plan sets a target for local councils to increase the proportion of infill housing to 60% of new dwellings by 2036 with a variety of housing types, including dual occupancies, townhouses, villas, and apartments.
+The Hunter Regional Plan focuses on delivering housing in existing urban areas close to public transport, jobs, and open spaces to accommodate the needs of our ageing population and growing smaller households.
+The Plan sets a target for local councils to increase the proportion of infill housing to 80% of new dwellings by 2041 with a variety of housing types, including dual occupancies, townhouses, villas, and apartments.

-For urban release areas, the Plan requires local councils to achieve a minimum residential density of 15 dwellings per hectare with 25% of lots capable of providing small lots and multidwelling housing types by 2036.
-The current dwelling density in existing urban release areas is approximately 10 dwellings per hectare.
-The residential density of 15 dwelling per hectare is typically achieved with single detached dwellings on suburban lots.
-However, this could also be achieved using a mix of conventional and medium densities.
+For urban release areas, the Plan requires local councils to achieve a minimum residential density of 30 dwellings per hectare with additional lots capable of providing small lots and multi- dwelling housing types.
+The current dwelling density in existing urban release areas is approximately 10-15 dwellings per hectare.
+The residential density of 30 dwelling per hectare is typically achieved using a mix of conventional and medium densities.

-If dwelling densities recommended in the Greater Newcastle Metropolitan Plan are to be achieved, urban release area planning needs to ensure that increased residential densities are located within walkable distance of higher amenities including neighbourhood centres, schools, community and recreation facilities and transport nodes.
+If dwelling densities recommended in the Hunter Regional Plan are to be achieved, urban release area planning needs to ensure that increased residential densities are located within walkable distance of higher amenities including neighbourhood centres, schools, community and recreation facilities and transport nodes.